 The characterization of Miku Hatsune was so successful that people began to create not only music, but also illustrations, computer graphics, and cosplay of Miku Hatsune and post them on the Internet, creating a chain of creative works that spread throughout the world.Professor Ito stated, "The demand to use 'Hatsune Miku' as a character became so high that our headquarters had no choice but to work on how to smoothly clear the rights."
 He also explained in detail how the company opened a license for rights handling and established the content posting site "piapro" to create an environment conducive to creative works.

-Fourteen years have passed since the birth of "Hatsune Miku," and as a result of secondary and tertiary creations by many creators, the ways of expression have expanded beyond singing and voice to include dance, animation, cosplay, figures, and other forms.In addition to collaborations with fashion, opera, robots, games, Japanese drums, and popular TV animation characters, the development of merchandise continues to expand.Professor Ito said, "There is a law that says the more content is used, the more value it has.I think it's very important to have a variety of people use the system and to collaborate with them," he said.
+Fourteen years have passed since the birth of "Hatsune Miku," and as a result of secondary and tertiary creations by many creators, the ways of expression have expanded beyond singing and voice to include dance, animation, cosplay, figures, and more.In addition to collaborations with fashion, opera, robots, games, Japanese drums, and popular TV animation characters, the development of merchandise continues to expand.Professor Ito said, "There is a law that says the more content is used, the more value it has.I think it is very important to have a wide variety of people use the products and to collaborate with them," he said.

 Even in the Corona Disaster, "Hatsune Miku" is still active.The "Hatsune Miku 'Magical Miku 2021'" event, a 3DCG live performance and exhibition event that has been held annually since 2013 to experience the joy of creation, was held in Osaka City from October 22 to 24, 2021, and in Chiba City from November 5 to 7, 2021.In September, he is performing "Cho-Kabuki" with Shidou Nakamura at the Minami-za Theater in Kyoto for the first time in two years.The "MIKU EXPO," which could be called an overseas version of Magical Mirai, was scheduled to be held in 12 cities in the U.S. and Canada from April to May 2020, but was postponed twice and then canceled due to the global spread of the new corona virus.In 2021, however, it was held online on June 6 as "MIKU EXPO 2021 Online" and distributed worldwide.Sony has added a "Hatsune Miku Collaboration Model" to its wireless earphones, and TEAC will release a Bluetooth-equipped turntable designed by Hatsune Miku in March 2022.Maywa Denki has come out with a "Hatsune Miku" version of an electronic musical instrument in the shape of a musical note.